 Dr. Sabine Wieber, Department of Art History, Glasgow University. ‘”Intimate Collaborations” at the Photo Studio Elvira in Munich’

 Dr. Tag Gronberg, Department of Art History, Birkbeck.
-‘E-1027: Architectural Relationships Past, Present and Future on the Côte d’Azur’
+‘E-1027 and La Pausa: Architectural Relationships Past, Present and Future on the Côte d’Azur’

 This event is co-organised with the History and Theory of Photography Research Centre as part of Birkbeck’s Arts Week.
 It is free of charge and all are welcome.
 Please book here.